Fapla International Cricket Ground: Description and prospects

 The boundaries are mentioned 70 m long in the map but the ground being constructed for NPL has is around 60-65m boundaries.

 Selector and Cricket expert Basu Dev Joshi points out that Nepal needs more grounds to raise Nepal's cricketing standard.

-“Playing in the well equipped grounds (one with turf pitches) will help a player to sharpen his talent,” said Amit Poudel, a U16 national player who remembers playing all matches in Dhangadi in mats.
 When completed Fapla will be the first cricket ground with turf wickets in Dhanghadi.

-The cost of construction of Fapla Cricket Ground is estimated at around 1 crore but when it completed will give back a lot more.
-It will surely give Dhanghadi better chances at National Tournament.
-Also with better infrastructures Nepal will rise higher in ICC's Cricket development ranking.
+The cost of construction of Fapla Cricket Ground is estimated at 1 crore but when completed may give back a lot more.
+It has the potential to give Dhanghadi better chances at National Tournament.
+Also with better infrastructures Nepal might rise higher in ICC's Cricket development ranking.
 Fapla cricket ground will likely be completed in few days.
-Construction of a ground is a big deal in itself but what important once the construction is completed is its maintenance-if that is ensured Fapla will surely be a faith changer for Nepal cricket.
+Although the construction of a ground is important, what is more important once the construction is completed is its maintenance-if that is ensured Fapla will surely be a faith changer for Nepal cricket.

-Organizer of the SPA Cup, President of Dhangadhi Cricket Academy (DCA), vice-president of Dhangadhi Cricket Association, and once opener for Region No.6 Baitadi; Shahi is taken almost as a father figure by budding cricketers here.
-Shahi has now set an eye on developing Dhangadhi as “Cricket Capital of Nepal” and is currently investing his time on building the Fapla Cricket Ground.
+He is the organizer of the SPA Cup, President of Dhangadhi Cricket Academy (DCA), vice-president of Dhangadhi Cricket Association, and once opener for Region No.6 Baitadi.
+He wants to develop Dhangadhi as “Cricket Capital of Nepal” and is currently investing his time on building the Fapla Cricket Ground.